Get underground: Public cave excursions near Happy Valley

 It’s among the largest caverns in the state, earning it the nickname “The Big One.”
 It also features the 14-foot Tower of Babel, the largest known stalagmite in Pennsylvania.

-Woodward Cave also maintains a tent and RV campground and cabin rentals, with showers, dumping station, gift shop, recreation hall, snack stand, events and more.
+Woodward Cave also maintains a tent and RV campground and cabin rentals, with showers, a dumping station, gift shop, recreation hall, a snack stand, events, and more.
 All three cabins have electricity, and two are pet friendly.

 Penns Cave Ed Stoddard1

-Penn’s Cave is America's only all-water cavern & farm-nature-wildlife park.
+Penn’s Cave & Wildlife Park is America’s only all-water cavern & farm-nature-wildlife park.
 It offers its visitors a tour via boat that winds through the passages and concludes with a ride outdoors on Lake Nitanee.

 The cave remains at 52 degrees year-round, so be sure to pack a warm layer.

 Tickets can be purchased in advance, but Penn’s Cave also accommodates walk-ins.
-Wait times might be longer during the month of July and peak season weekends.
+Wait times might be longer during July and peak season weekends.

 The Happy Valley Adventure Bureau publishes up-to-date event information at HappyValley.com/events